 This might even happen in a single day.

 If this variety-rich workplace environment has you nodding your head, then being able to track and meet each appointment in a timely way is important.
 It means being able to check your schedule, navigate and find a park easily.
 Luckily, most modern cars now make this simple.

 Stay on schedule, navigate to appointments

 One of our fave best car technology apps for freelancers when it comes to managing your road trips is Waze (now owned by Google).
 It plays well with both Apple Carplay and Android Auto systems and will remind you when you need to leave to meet your next appointment.

 There are a few reasons why you might want to dump Google Maps for Waze.
 These include the way it shows you affordable petrol along your route, shares updates from other Waze users nearby and finds car parking close to your destination.

 You can even save the place you parked (in case you’re the forgetful type).
 Nice.

-One of the most useful best apps for freelancers who are constantly on the road is a parking app.
-Save yourself some time and money by checking out these reviews of the best parking apps in Australia.
+One of the most useful car technology apps for freelancers who are constantly on the road is a parking app.
+Save yourself some time and money by checking out reviews of the best parking apps in Australia.

-And don’t forget to log your travel – you’ll need to know the specific of every work trip at tax time.
-Get more tips and our fave car-tracking apps in our blog on the do’s and don’ts of claiming car expenses for business.
+And don’t forget to log your travel – you’ll need to know the specifics of every work trip at tax time.
+Get more tips and our fave car-tracking apps in our blog post on the do’s and don’ts of claiming car expenses for business.